 - you have high cholesterol

 In general, chest pain, or angina, is a common symptom of heart disease.
-You may feel discomfort in your chest when your heart isn’t receiving enough oxygenated blood.
-Some people experience this as tightness or a squeezing sensation around their breastbone.
-It also may radiate to the neck, down the arms and stomach, or into the upper back.
-Extreme fatigue or difficulty catching your breath after minor exertion can also be symptoms of heart disease.
+You may feel discomfort in your chest.
+Some people experience tightness or a squeezing sensation around their breastbone.
+The pain may radiate to the neck, down the arms and stomach, or into the upper back.
+If you are very tired or have difficulty catching your breath after minor exertion, you may have symptoms of heart disease.
 These symptoms typically ease with rest.

-Women often experience symptoms that tend to be less obviously due to cardiac problems and are different from what men experience.
-For example, they may have:
+Women often experience symptoms that are different from what men experience.
+For example, women may have:

 - back pain